Log request and response data to Syslog.

 configuration allows for the dynamic modification of

-field in the logs:
+field from the logs:

-curl -i -X POST --url http://kong:8001/plugins ... --data config.custom_fields_by_lua.route="return nil"
+curl -i -X POST http://localhost:8001/plugins \

 Similarly, new fields can be added:

-curl -i -X POST --url http://kong:8001/plugins ... --data config.custom_fields_by_lua.header="return kong.request.get_header('h1')"
+curl -i -X POST http://localhost:8001/plugins \

 Limitations